Last Reviewed: April 2011

 - Let your child eat as little or as much as he wants

-- Provide child-sized forks and spoons so your child can successfully feed himself
+- Provide a child-sized cup, fork and spoon so your child can successfully feed himself

 - Your child is watching and learning from you!
 Show your child you enjoy healthy mealtimes!